cirosantilli/java-cheat/java-utility.md

 -   `-ea`: enable assertions.
 Without this the `assert` statement is not run.

--   `-cp`: classpath: colon separated list of where to look for classes.

-    Can take either directories or `.class` / `.jar` files.

-    The `CLASSPATH` environment variable set, that gives the default path.

-    Otherwise, the path is `.`

-    Example:

-        javac Main.java
-        java Main

-    works because `Main` is in the default path.

-        javac -cp .:/usr/share/java/junit4.jar Main.java
-        java -cp .:/usr/share/java/junit4.jar org.junit.runner.JUnitCore Main

-    finds JUnit by the `.jar` path. `Main` is just a command line argument on the invocation TODO check.

 -   `-Da.b=c`: passes a custom property to the program.
 It can be retrieved with `System.getProperty("a.b")`.

 -   `-server` and `-client`.